-Ferries to Sakurajima operate all day and depart from the mainland every 10 or 15 minutes.
+Ferries to Sakurajima operate all day and depart from the mainland every 15 to 20 minutes.
 They take about 15 minutes to reach Sakurajima.

 From there, you can catch the Sakurajima Island View Bus which departs eight times a day from Sakurajima port and stops at all major spots on the island.
 Bikes can also be rented at the Sakurajima Visitors Center.

 Whether you want to take it easy or indulge in some serious trekking, Sakurajima is the perfect place to get close to the raw power of nature.

 A stroll through the strangely peaceful lava fields is an eerie reminder of past eruptions.
 You can get up close to the volcano at the Yunohira Observatory, which is the closest viewpoint to the crater.
 If you are lucky enough to witness an eruption, expect a dynamic display that may include a large plume of gray ash to be launched thousands of meters into the sky and the smell of sulfur in the air.

 If you prefer getting around on your own or in a small group, you can rent an electric bicycle at the Rainbow Sakurajima National Hotel or a cross bike at the Sakurajima Visitors Center.
 A full round trip of the volcano covers 36 kilometers and includes magnificent views of Kinko Bay, the Osumi Peninsula , Kaimondake, and of course the volcano itself.
 There are shorter cycle routes close to the ferry terminal.

 Cycling is one of the best ways to see an eruption, and if you're lucky, you may also see dolphins playing in Kinko Bay while enjoying the sea breeze.
 At the halfway point of the round trip, make sure to stop by the buried shrine gate at Kurokami which shows the amount of lava ejected by the volcano during the major eruption in 1914.

 The volcanic soil of Sakurajima produces some unusual agricultural results.
 The volcano is home to the world's largest radish, which can grow to an incredible 45 kilograms, and the smallest peelable orange.
 Join a seasonal harvesting experience, and you will have the chance to interact with locals while finding out about the peculiar produce.